MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/welcome-to-mr-feature-tool.md

 Once you have your environment set up:

-* Download the latest version of the Mixed Reality Feature Tool from the [GitHub releases page](https://aka.ms/MRFeatureTool)
+* Download the latest version of the Mixed Reality Feature Tool from the [Microsoft Download Center](https://aka.ms/MRFeatureTool).
 * When the download completes, unzip the file and save it to your desktop
     * We recommend creating a shortcut to the executable file for faster access